-Our plans also call for an improved entry and expanded parking with innovative and sustainably designed storm water runoff capabilities.
+Our plans also call for an improved entry and an innovative and sustainably designed storm water runoff system to ensure that our expanded parking lots are gentle on the environment and the Wachusett Reservoir watershed.
 We envision the most beautiful “parking garden” in New England.
-Our leadership team is diligently working on this project and intends to break ground as early as 2019.
+Our leadership team is diligently working on this project and intends to break ground as early as 2020.

 In the meantime, Tower Hill staff are doing everything we can to make the current visitor experience the best it can be.
 We are partnering with Boylston Town Hall and the Boylston Police Department.
-We’ve acquired a mobile gatehouse to bring more vehicles up our driveway and off the road.
+We’ve acquired a mobile gatehouse to bring more vehicles up our driveway and off the road on popular weekends.
 We’ve rented shuttle vans to bring visitors to and from nearby parking areas during our busiest events.
-We’ve moved staff parking to behind the education center to free up parking lot spaces.
-We’ve instituted ticketing to Winter Reimagined to cut down on long lines and traffic congestion and hired a team of college students to help direct traffic at our most popular event.
+We’ve moved staff parking behind the education center to free up parking lot spaces.
+And we’ve instituted ticketing to Night Lights to cut down on long lines.

 If visitors and members wish to help us grow into the garden we want to be, they can in many ways.
 They can look to visit during non-peak hours.
 They can carpool.
 They can volunteer to help us improve the guest experience.
 They can help spread the word that we have a plan and that we’re working every day to solve the challenges as soon as possible.
 They can contact our Advancement Department to inquire about supporting this important project.